 Virtual Private Networks are used by millions of people across the world, including plenty of Israelis.
 By wrapping your data in encrypted “tunnels” and anonymizing your IP address, these invaluable tools provide an almost impregnable degree of privacy.

 However, they vary in quality and effectiveness, so sourcing the best VPN for Israel isn’t always easy.
-That’s why we’ve put together a ranking of the country’s leading contenders – and one champion VPN that everyone should try first.
-But before we start the rankings, it’s important to know why you should use Virtual Private Networks in the first place.
+That’s why we’ve put together a ranking of the country’s leading contenders based on these factors:

 - Speed – how fast providers are influences their effectiveness for streamers, P2P fans, and general web browsers.